The Ready for School Project

 This is about supporting parents of pre-school aged children to get involved in their child’s early learning.
 It focuses on parents who may find it difficult to do this and be unwilling or feel unable to access local support or services which may affect the child’s future learning.

-Home-Start Stroud District
+Charity information: Home-Start Stroud District

 A recent report from the centre for Social Justice highlights the link between school readiness and educational attainment.
 It sights lack of parental support and aspiration, family breakdown and multiple disadvantages of poverty contributing to educational failure which ‘can have a catastrophic impact on a child’s life chances and opportunities… perpetuating cycles of disadvantage’.

 Through weekly home-visiting the volunteer identifies and works with parent’s strengths, building their self esteem and confidence.
 They help parents to widen their support networks and use the support and services available within the community for the benefit of their child(ren) and themselves.
 The volunteers encourage parents to feel more able to support their child’s learning and development.

 This project recognises that parents are children’s first and most effective educators.